AlibabaCloudDocs/cms/intl.en-US/Appendix 1: Metrics/Overview.md

 # Overview

-This topic describes how to use metrics in Cloud Monitor and provides links that you can use to view metrics of different services.
+This topic describes how to use the metrics in Cloud Monitor and provides links for you to view the metrics of different Alibaba Cloud services.

-## Usage notes
+## Instructions

-If you need to call Cloud Monitor API operations, you can click the links in the following table to view the metrics of different services.
-The parameters of each metric include **Namespace**, **MetricName**, **Dimensions**, and **Period**.
+When you need to call CloudMonitor API, you can follow the links in the following table to obtain **Namespace**, **MetricName**, **Dimensions**or **Period**.

-## Alibaba Cloud service metrics
+## Metrics of Alibaba Cloud services

 |Level 1 category|Level 2 category|Alibaba Cloud service|
 |----------------|----------------|---------------------|